Secretariat of Intelligence: Public media and fiction

 As with most intelligence agencies, the Secretariat only makes public statements when dealing with national issues or scandals.
 For the Secretariat, the AMIA investigation, the Sofía Fijman incident, and the participation in the Senate Bribes scandal were the most notorious episodes of media attention.

 During the AMIA investigation, Claudio Lifschitz, a judicial employee involved in the investigation wrote a book about his experiences and theories that the Secretariat knew beforehand about the bombing and could not stop it.

 In 2005, Tiempo de Valientes, a comedy made by Damián Szifron dealt with the age old rivalry between the Secretariat and the Federal Police.
 The Secretariat had a major role in the film's plot, it was portrayed as containing very sinister and corrupt individuals for the most part.
 In the end, the movie vindicates the role of intelligence in the national government.

 In the American ABC TV show Alias, Nadia Santos (Mía Maestro) is an ex-SIDE agent who now works for the CIA.
-'Argentine intelligence' has been referenced several times in the show.
+'Argentine intelligence' was referenced several times in the show.